praekeltfoundation/ways-of-working/docs/tutorials/tagged-releases.md

 ### Ensure everything is configured

 Make sure that Travis is set up for to create tagged releases.
 See [this commit](https://github.com/praekelt/molo-tuneme/pull/489/commits/5eb3488433b0c8daba2fd37f6f9a883c2f446d31) as an example of how to do this.
-Check with SRE that the account is set up to handle tagged releases on DockerHub.
+Check that the account is set up to handle tagged releases on Docker Hub.
 At the time of writing this, both Springster and TuneMe are set up to handle tagged releases.

 ### Create the tag